Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 | `SELECTION_MODE_MULTIPLE` | zero or more    |

-We do not create instances of `SelectionModel` ourselves, instead, they automatically created along with the selectable widget.
+We do not create instances of `SelectionModel` ourselves, instead, they are automatically created along with the selectable widget.
 Because of this, we will need to specify the selection mode in the selectable widgets constructor.

 ## ListView